MaxPleaner/tmsu-rubY/README.md

 This is an ORM similar to ActiveRecord, but uses the filesystem instead.

-It uses TMSU which is a "non-hierarchical" filesystem tagging system.
+It uses TMSU which is a filesystem tagging system.

 Usage: